kyma-project/btp-manager/docs/user/03-30-management-of-service-instances-and-bindings.md

 ## Create a Service Instance

-1. To create an instance of an SAP BTP service, create a ServiceInstance custom resource (CR) file following this example: <!--add line 9 and skip step 2?; any namespace or kyma-system; REMOVE line 23-->
+1. To create an instance of an SAP BTP service, create a ServiceInstance custom resource (CR) file following this example:

     ```yaml
         kubectl create -f - <<EOF
         apiVersion: services.cloud.sap.com/v1